-For the first time on this blog, we feature The Hearing, a Legal Podcast, an award winning podcast conducted by Thomson Reuters U.K. In today’s installment, we showcase a conversation between David Brown, the Legal Director at the Transgender Legal Defense & Education Fund (TLDEF), and host Joseph Raczynski, of Thomson Reuters.
+For the first time on this blog, we feature The Hearing, a Legal Podcast, an award-nominated podcast conducted by Thomson Reuters U.K. In today’s installment, we showcase a conversation between David Brown, the Legal Director at the Transgender Legal Defense & Education Fund (TLDEF), and host Joseph Raczynski, of Thomson Reuters.

 The LGBTQ and specifically transgender community have more support than ever these days, however, there are still plenty of injustices and discriminatory behavior happening in the U.S. and abroad.
 The global perspective Brown shares in this podcast begins with his family leaving war-torn Europe by escaping the Holocaust as refuges to South America.
 We learn about the influence of a woman ahead of her time — a mother and a gender scholar — and how her influence directly shaped the lens of a young lawyer.
 Indeed, these beginnings fostered someone who became a person for others, a doer, utilizing the law as his means.